Marak/ayyo-wars/ReadMe.md

 ### Surface Mode ( planned )

+Go on an away mission.
 Land on planets, moons, asteroids, and other celesetial bodies.
 Interact with worlds using a side-scrolling platforming view.
-Mine materials from the surface, or from drilling down.
+Mine materials, discover ancient worlds, and try not to die before you get back to the ship!

 ## Local Installation